svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings3.md

 Different ways how to help yourself:
 - Open the Help mode and type the name of the function or object, eg, `?DataFrame`, to pull up the documentation and examples
 - Use fuzzy search if you're not sure about the exact name (add quotes around the word, eg, `?"DataF"` or use `apropos()`)
 - When you find a good example, copy & paste the example with "julia>" in it.
-Julia REPL will "eat it" and example will run
+Julia REPL will "eat it" and the example will run
 - Cannot recall the name of the function for the Week object in the Dates package?
 Run `methodswith(Dates.Week)` to see all functions that have specialization (a version for) Weeks
 - Not sure about what functions are exported by a certain package (ie, "that function from PackageA that does XYZ")?
 Run `names(PackageA)`
 - Not sure how to extract some values or attributes from a custom type `MyType` (or what fields it has)?
 Type `mytype|>typeof|>fieldnames` on the instance (ie, on your existing variable) or `fieldnames(MyType)` on the type itself, eg, `DataFrame|>fieldnames`